Quickstart: Create Advisor alerts on new recommendations by using Bicep

 Clean up resources

-When no longer needed, use the Azure portal, Azure CLI, or Azure PowerShell to delete the resource group.
+When you no longer need the resources, use the Azure portal, the Azure CLI, or Azure PowerShell to delete the resource group.

 az group delete --name exampleRG